 Overall, the quality and standard of living in the Netherlands is high and I am glad to call it my home.
 My top Dutch cities of choice to move to would be Utrecht, Rotterdam or Eindhoven because of affordability, employment, things to and a buzzing food and drinking scene.
 If you want more information on Dutch cities, check out the top 5 places to live in the Netherlands.

-The Better Life Index ranks the UK as above average for education, health status, income, social life etc. Having lived here myself I cannot agree more.
-As an American, the UK may be the easiest to adapt when considering cultural and language aspects. moving to an English speaking country gives you greater advantage especially in terms of job prospects.
+The Better Life Index ranks the UK as above average for education, health status, income, social life, etc. Having lived here myself I cannot agree more.
+As an American, the UK may be the easiest to adapt when considering cultural and language aspects. moving to an English-speaking country gives you a greater advantage especially in terms of job prospects.
 Getting around in the UK varies according to where you live.
 London has an excellent public transport system with the tube and bus system, and many regional trains that come from outer zones and Greater London all throughout the day.

 Portugal exudes warmth and embraces a slower pace of life.
 That being said the work-life balance is rated positively amongst expats.
-However, keep in mind that career prospects and salary are low in Portugal.
-If you’re a highly skilled migrant and a company pays for sponsorship; it would be best to come as an entrepreneur or digital nomad.
+However, keep in mind that career prospects and salaries are low in Portugal.
+If you’re a highly-skilled migrant and a company pays for sponsorship; it would be best to come as an entrepreneur or digital nomad.

 Final Thoughts on the best Places to Live in Europe